NOWS: Neural Operator Warm Starts for Accelerating Iterative Solvers: Results

 In all cases, the conjugate gradient (CG) method initialized with NOWS (blue) consistently outperforms the standalone CG solver (orange).
 The left panels clearly show that NOWS reduces the initial residual magnitude, shifting the convergence curve downward and resulting in faster attainment of target tolerances.
 This improvement translates directly into reduced iteration counts: at coarse resolution, savings of roughly $30\%$--$40\%$ are observed, while for finer meshes the savings become even more pronounced, exceeding $50\%$ in many cases.

 The right panels quantify these improvements in terms of runtime.
-Across all resolutions, the violin plots indicate both lower mean solution times and reduced variance for NOWS compared with CG.
+Across all resolutions, the violin plots indicate a clear reduction in the mean solution time when NOWS is used to initialize the solver.
+While the distributions generally shift toward shorter runtimes due to the improved initial guess, the variance of the runtime distribution is not consistently lower for NOWS across all resolutions and tolerance levels.
+In particular, for the coarsest grid the CG baseline exhibits slightly narrower distributions.
+These results nonetheless confirm that NOWS reliably reduces the average computational cost and iteration count by lowering the initial residual and accelerating convergence toward the target tolerance.
 The annotated percentages on the right axis represent the fraction of computational time saved by NOWS, demonstrating robust acceleration benefits that persist even as the problem size grows.
 Importantly, the advantage of NOWS scales favorably with resolution: as mesh density increases, the gap between the two methods widens, underscoring the resolution-invariance property of neural operators.

 Together, these results confirm that NOWS provides reliable acceleration across discretization levels, delivering substantial iteration and runtime savings without compromising accuracy.
 This robustness with respect to mesh resolution is critical for practical applications, where simulations often demand high fidelity but cannot afford the prohibitive computational cost of classical iterative refinement alone.